 MAC services

 The IEEE 802.15.13 MAC offers its service to the higher protocol layers and DME through the MCPS-SAP and MLME-SAP respectively.
-The MCPS-SAP includes primitives that support the integration of IEEE 802.15.13 networks in bridged LANs in accordance with IEEE 802.1AC.
+The MCPS-SAP includes primitives that support the integration of IEEE 802.15.13 networks in bridged LANs in accordance with IEEE Std 802.1AC.
 The MLME-SAP exposes basic management functions and further advanced functionality to the DME.

 A primitive invocation originating from the service user, i.e. higher layer, carries the suffix .request.
 Hence, it requests the start of a service, i.e. action, on the service provider, which is the next lower layer.
 The immediate response to a .request is a .confirm primitive, returned by the service provider, i.e. the MAC or MLME.

 Externally caused events at the MAC or MLME are indicated to the higher layer through primitives carrying the .indication suffix.
 Such events may originate from unrequested actions, e.g. the reception of a specific management frame, or as an asynchronous response to a finished service invocation through a preceding service request.
+The response to an .indication is .response primitive invocation.

 A number of PIB attributes defines the behavior of the MAC and reflects the current system state.
+MAC PIB Attributes are covered in clause 7.3.

 Moreover, capabilities indicate subparts of functionality in this standard that are supported by a given device implementation.
 Those capabilities are used to negotiate functionality that can be used while a device is associated with a given OWPAN.
+Capabilities are covered in clause 7.4.

 MCPS-SAP

-The MCPS-SAP supports the transport of MSDUs between the MACs of peer IEEE 802.15.13 devices through the primitives listed in Table 14.
+The MCPS-SAP supports the transport of MSDUs between the MACs of peer IEEE 802.15.13 devices through the primitives listed in Table 15.
+MSDUs shall be in LLC EtherType Protocol Discrimination (EPD) format (see IEEE Std 802-2014).
+Table 15: MCPS-SAP primitives provides a summary of all MCPS-SAP primitives.